Professor i arkeologi

 The project is designed as an umbrella programme that shelters several sub-strands of research.
 The key focus of attention will be on the critical century from 750 to 850 CE and the decades either side, embracing the early Viking Age and its foundations.

 Underpinning these early Scandinavian enterprises was what we have chosen to call 'Viking economics', in the exact sense of the term (as distinct from the more general economic systems of the Viking Age) - the complex networks that motivated the early raiders and sustained their continued existence.
-Among the key issues to be explored here are the complex and multicultural roots of Scandinavian identity; the roles played by both women and men in Viking culture; the prominence of slavery in Viking life; the existence of unique pirate polities, living outside the communities of the Scandinavian homelands; and the importance of the Vikings' non-Christian beliefs in their encounters with a wider world.
+Among the key issues to be explored here are the intricate, multicultural roots of Scandinavian identity; gender constructions, and the roles played by both women and men in Viking culture; the prominence of slavery in Viking life; the existence of unique pirate polities, living partly outside the communities of the Scandinavian ‘homelands’; and the importance of the Vikings' non-Christian beliefs in their encounters with a wider world.
 International, cross-cultural comparative studies will add a further dimension to these investigations.

 The Vikings are still today the most visible signal of Scandinavian heritage, and this research programme will be deeply embedded with contemporary concerns, ensuring the exploration of this long-lasting legacy for the widest possible public.
 The project award has already received wide international coverage in print and online media.
-Outputs will include workshops, conferences and lectures; numerous publications including synthetic works, the cemetery reports from Valsgärde and Salme, and peer-review journal papers on Open Access; public outreach initiatives and an extensive online presence.
-A full web presence for the project will be launched in 2017.
+Outputs include workshops (held so far in Visby 2017, Santiago de Compostela 2018, and Athens 2019, with more planned), conferences and lectures; numerous publications including synthetic works, the cemetery reports from Valsgärde and Salme, and peer-review journal papers on Open Access; public outreach initiatives and an extensive online presence.

 Secondary Research Activity: Historical Archaeology Projects

-War of the Worlds: the Present Past on the Island Battlefields of the Pacific, 1941-45
+War of the Worlds: the Present Past on the Island Battlescapes of the Pacific, 1941-45

-This project is co-directed with Dr Rick Knecht at the University of Aberdeen, with origins in our previous and ongoing fieldwork on the 1944 Battle of Peleliu in the Republic of Palau, Micronesia.
+This project is co-directed with Dr Rick Knecht at the University of Aberdeen and Dr Ben Raffield here in Uppsala, with origins in our previous and ongoing fieldwork on the 1944 Battle of Peleliu in the Republic of Palau, Micronesia.
 The Second World War was arguably the most traumatic complex event in human history, with troubled legacies that in the Pacific include today's unresolved tensions between Japan, China, Korea and other former combatant nations.
 The island battlefields of the region formed a zone of cultural interaction and conflict for all the peoples of the Pacific and many from outside.
 Both directly and thematically, causal links can be traced back from the War to the colonial contact period, and literally underlying the wartime landscapes (but often overlooked) are the earlier settlements and sacred sites of the indigenous islanders.
 The properly contextualised study of the conflict therefore involves a chronological range and complexity that extends from the 1500s to today.
-The War of the Worlds project has a dual base in Uppsala and Aberdeen, and will soon expand to Liverpool, with research planned in Palau, the Marianas, the Solomons, Vanuatu, Papua New Guinea, Hawaii and elsewhere in the Pacific.
+The War of the Worlds project has a dual base in Uppsala and Aberdeen, with research extending to Palau, the Marianas, the Solomons, Vanuatu, Papua New Guinea, Hawaii and elsewhere in the Pacific.
 It includes a strong participatory involvement of researchers from the region, particularly with Pacific Islanders and traditional knowledge bearers.
 Themes of death and memory naturally take centre stage, and the project focuses on the preservation of the battlefields as places of reflection and commemoration.
 Archaeology has an innovative role here as a medium of reconciliation, linked to the realities of ethically-sound eco-tourism and its potential for lifting marginal economies.
-Three seasons of fieldwork have been conducted so far on Peleliu in 2010, 2014 and 2015 with funding from the US National Park Service (American Battlefield Protection Program).
+Three seasons of fieldwork have been conducted so far on Peleliu in 2010, 2014 and 2015 with funding from the US National Park Service (American Battlefield Protection Program), and in 2017 extensive contacts were established with archaeologists on Okinawa.
+We have held workshops in Kyoto and Naha, which mark the first-ever collaboration between Western, Japanese and Okinawan archaeologists studying the material legacies of the war.
+A volume of papers from these meetings will be published with Routledge in 2022, and other publications from the project can be found in the lists below.

 Imperial Addictions: Material Histories of Opium from the Indian Ocean to the China Seas

-Over the past 25 years I have published 6 books and edited volumes, and around 100 journal papers and book chapters, in addition over 30 excavation and archive reports, plus reviews and minor pieces.
-My research has been published in 13 languages.
+Over the past 25 years I have published 12 books and edited volumes, over 130 journal papers and book chapters, and over 30 excavation and archive reports, plus reviews and minor pieces.
+My research has been published in 19 languages.
 Major works are listed here together with a selection of recent papers.

 1989.
 The Vikings in Brittany.
 Viking Society for Northern Research, London.